Samuel Goldwyn Estate: Goldwyn family

-The house was built over two years by Richard Day and Alexander Gollitzen with the interiors constructed by labourers from the Metro-Goldwyn-Mayer film studio.
+The house was built over two years by Richard Day and Alexander Gollitzen, with the interiors constructed by labourers from the Metro-Goldwyn-Mayer film studio.
 It was completed in November 1934.
 Goldwyn would frequently use the house as collateral to finance the production of his films.
-Goldwyn would walk the three miles from the house to work in Hollywood everyday, down Laurel Lane and Sunset Boulevard to the border of Beverly Hills and West Hollywood, with his chauffeur following behind him.
+Goldwyn would walk the three miles from the house to work in Hollywood every day, down Laurel Lane and Sunset Boulevard to the border of Beverly Hills and West Hollywood, with his chauffeur following behind him.
 He would then be driven through Hollywood to the studio, with the journey being done in reverse at the end of the day.
-Goldwyn claimed that the steep walk up and down the hill everyday kept him fit, exclaiming to associates that "You can just feel that oxygen going into your system!".
+Goldwyn claimed that the steep walk up and down the hill every day kept him fit, exclaiming to associates that "You can just feel that oxygen going into your system!".

-Howard would become noted for her social gatherings at the house, frequently hosting large parties honoring other notable spouses such as Irving Berlin and Ellin Mackay, or Averell and Marie Norton Harriman.
-Attendance at Howard's dinner parties for twelve guests were described by George Cukor as the "hardest ticket in town", with Katharine Hepburn remarking that "You always knew where your career stood by your position at the Goldwyn table".
-Berg notes the Goldwyns ability to draw entertainment personalities to the house with their hosting of a dinner on New Year's Eve of 1935 for Cole Porter, Lady Mendl and Gary Cooper and his wife, followed by a "champagne supper served at midnight" that was attended by Harold Arlen, Jack Benny, Charles Boyer, Frank Capra, Marlene Dietrich, Clark Gable, Howard Hawkes, James Hilton, Sidney Howard, Myrna Loy, Ginger Rogers, David O. Selznick, Walter Wanger, Jock Whitney, Loretta Young, and an additional fifty guests.
-Lucille Ball ate her first artichoke at a dinner party at the house, and was mystified how to eat it until Harpo Marx showed her.
-Eleanor Roosevelt attended a small dinner party at the house prior to the premier of Wuthering Heights with Norma Shearer and Merle Oberon.
+Howard would become noted for her social gatherings at the house, frequently hosting large parties honoring other notable spouses such as Irving Berlin and Ellin Mackay or Averell and Marie Norton Harriman.
+Attendance at Howard's dinner parties for twelve guests was described by George Cukor as the "hardest ticket in town", with Katharine Hepburn remarking, "You always knew where your career stood by your position at the Goldwyn table".
+Biographer Berg notes the Goldwyns' ability to draw entertainment personalities with their hosting of a dinner on New Year's Eve of 1935 for Cole Porter, Lady Mendl, and Gary Cooper and his wife, followed by a "champagne supper served at midnight" that was attended by Harold Arlen, Jack Benny, Charles Boyer, Frank Capra, Marlene Dietrich, Clark Gable, Howard Hawks, James Hilton, Sidney Howard, Myrna Loy, Ginger Rogers, David O. Selznick, Walter Wanger, Jock Whitney, Loretta Young, and an additional fifty guests.
+Lucille Ball ate her first artichoke at a dinner party and was mystified how to eat it until Harpo Marx showed her.
+Eleanor Roosevelt attended a small dinner party at the house prior to the premiere of Wuthering Heights with Norma Shearer and Merle Oberon.

-Howard created a croquet pitch at the house for Goldwyn's birthday in 1956 and he became an enthusiastic player, often inviting Mike Romanoff and others for games at the house.
+Howard created a croquet pitch for Goldwyn's birthday in 1956, and he became an enthusiastic player, often inviting Mike Romanoff and others over for games.
 Goldwyn was presented with the Presidential Medal of Freedom by President Richard Nixon at the house in March 1971.
-As Nixon leaned in to put the medal around Goldwyn's neck, Goldwyn pulled Nixon's lapel and said to him that "You'll have to do better than that if you want to carry California" in reference to the forthcoming presidential election.
-Goldwyn died at the house in 1974 aged 94.
+As Nixon leaned in to put the medal around Goldwyn's neck, Goldwyn pulled Nixon's lapel and said to him, "You'll have to do better than that if you want to carry California", in reference to the forthcoming presidential election.
+Goldwyn died at home in 1974 aged 94.
 Goldwyn's son, Samuel Goldwyn Jr., moved into the house in 1976 and lived there until his death in 2015.